ahw/vim-hooks/README.md

-development, and my most salient use case so far is the ability to auto-reload Chrome, Firefox, and Safari tabs after a single file save (`:w`) in Vim (see obnoxious flashing gif below), though I have a feeling there are a lot of other interesting use cases out there.
+development, and my most salient use case so far is the ability to auto-reload Chrome, Firefox, and Safari tabs after a single file save (`:w`) in Vim (see obnoxious flashing gif below), though I have a feeling there are a lot of other interesting use cases out there (recently I've added the ability to use Vim as a sort of REPL).
 If you've ever wanted an easy way of hooking arbitrary shell scripts into Vim events, this is for you.

-In the next sections I'll describe how to install the **vim-hooks** plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how to use **vim-hooks**.
+In the next sections I'll describe how to install the **vim-hooks** plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how to use **vim-hooks**, what additional options are available, and what commands the plugin exposes.
+If you are not familiar with `autocommand`s in Vim, try `:help autocommand` for an overview.

 Demos
 =====